Grapes - French Hybrid

 This list is in progress...

-If you grow a hybrid grape in the Finger Lakes that's not listed here, we would like to hear about it!
+If you grow a vinifera grape in the Finger Lakes that is not listed here, we would like to hear about it!
 Please let us know!